tanpeng1995/289FinalProject/README.md

     continue search for a compatible one.

 ./python_code/super_resolution_demo.py: this is a demo shows how to use the model.
 It is also part of the
     notebook.
-This one is running because once training is finished, the application can purely in python.
+Once the training is completed in MATLAB, the application of the model is purely in python.

 ./python_code/train_coupled_dict.py: no longer used, is also part of other file.